Hashawha Hills 50 km Trail Run

 Sponsorship: The Hashawha Hills Trail Run is another event sponsored by the Virginia Happy Trails Running club.

-What You Get: For your entry fee, you will receive a great trail race with a very well-marked route, well-stocked aid stations, and hot post race food and drink indoors.
-All finishers will receive a unique finisher's award hand made by a local potter.
+What You Get For Your Entry Fee: You will receive a great trail race with a very well-marked route, well-stocked aid stations, and hot post race food and drink indoors.
+All finishers will receive a beautiful Hashawha Hills mug, hand made by a local potter.
 There will be special awards for the top male and female finishers.

 Details: Pre-race and post-race will be indoors.
 We’ve reserved the heated auditorium and bathrooms located indoors at the Bear Branch Nature Center.
 There will be hot food and drink indoors at the finish.